-- Table 10.2 Satisfaction with current yard Number Percentage Very satisfied 30 42.2% 26 Satisfied 36.6% Neither / nor 8.6% 6 2 Dissatisfied 2.8% Very dissatisfied 7 9.9% 71 100% TOTAL - 10.10 Despite shortages of space, overall satisfaction with the yard was high, with 79% of participants noting that they were either satisfied or very satisfied with their current yard.
+Table 10.2 Satisfaction with current yard

+Number Percentage

+Very satisfied 30 42.2%

+Satisfied 26 36.6%

+Neither / nor 6 8.6%

+Dissatisfied 2 2.8%

+Very dissatisfied 7 9.9%

+TOTAL 71 100%

 - 10.11 When participants were asked for the advantages of living on the yard many participants noted a range of benefits that integrated well to make the yard an enjoyable place to live.
 Common reasons given were the closeness of relatives and friends, the good relationships with the settled community due to the historic links with areas, good access to main roads and industrial yards to store equipment.
 As one participant noted; 'The yard is quiet and relaxing, I feel safe and secure and my family and friends are around.
 The school, shops, and town are close.
 Also good for equipment as close to industrial estate'. - 10.12 The main negative aspect of the yard was the lack of space, 29% of the participants noted that the yard was too small 'we just need space'. - 10.13 A minority felt that security was an issue on the yard (12%).
 The problems associated with safety were mostly to do with the area rather than the yard, with participants noting that crime rates were high and 'drug and alcohol abuse on the streets'.
-Two participants noted that they did not like the restriction on time allowed on the yard. - 10.14 When asked what they would like to see provided in London, the majority of participants noted that they would like assistance with buying land that would gain planning permission; We can buy our own yards but need help with planning permission.
-Guidance in looking for appropriate land to purchase with regards to planning permission.
+Two participants noted that they did not like the restriction on time allowed on the yard. - 10.14 When asked what they would like to see provided in London, the majority of participants noted that they would like assistance with buying land that would gain planning permission; 'We can buy our own yards but need help with planning permission.
+Guidance in looking for appropriate land to purchase with regards to planning permission'.
 Most participants were keen wherever possible to continue living on the same yard but to expand it to meet their needs for living and equipment space. - 10.15 It was also emphasised that Travelling Showpeople wanted to stay self-sufficient and were capable of providing their own accommodation if land was made available to buy with planning permission: 'Showmen are businessmen and we're able to look after ourselves; we just need to be allowed to buy land to live on'.
 With regards to specific requirements it was felt that 'space should be provided to allow enough room to maintain yards in winter.
 This space should be developed with Showmen to better fit their needs'.